 Are you traveling to Peru and wondering what to pack?
 I felt the same way before traveling to Peru, so I’ve compiled my Peru packing tips for you.
 What makes packing for Peru particularly challenging is the breadth of activities, climate and altitude changes, and destinations you may encounter during your trip.

-My three-week Peru excursion was going to include a variety of activities in different climates, including:
+For example, my three-week Peru excursion included a variety of activities in different climates such as:

 - Volunteering at an education center in the dusty, desert-like outskirts of Lima

 - Sightseeing, dining, and attending a food festival in the coastal capital, Lima

 - Boating across Lake Titicaca, the highest navigable lake in the world

 - Taking a dip in hot springs

 - Hiking to Machu Picchu in the Andes